Problem: Decayed, cracked, broken or worn-down teeth?

 Act before it is too late

 If not treated, tooth decay can eventually spread to the pulp of the tooth, causing you a lot of pain.
 At this point, the tooth filling procedure will not be adequate treatment, and the dentist will suggest root canal therapy and possibly a dental crown, making the procedure more complicated and expensive.
-Similarly, small crack or chip on your tooth can be simply repaired with tooth filling material at our Burlington office; however, if left untreated, it may get worse and require more advanced and expensive treatment.
+Similarly, a small crack or chip on your tooth can be simply repaired with a tooth filling material at our Burlington office; however, if left untreated, it may get worse and require more advanced and expensive treatment.